hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 If you encounter an error of `java.lang.OutOfMemoryError: unable to create new native thread`, it may be caused by exceeding the available file descriptors on your operating system, especially if it is Linux.
 This exception is usually thrown on a running node, after a period of time when the thread count exhausts the file descriptor availability.

 The JVM on Linux consumes a file descriptor for each thread created.
 The default number of file descriptors available in Linux is usually 1024.
-If you have many JVMs running on a single machine it is possible to exceed this default number.
+If you have many JVMs running on a single machine, it is possible to exceed this default number.

-You can view the limit using the following command
+You can view the limit using the following command.

 `# ulimit -a`